-AGENDA
+DRAFT AGENDA

-Page Nos.
-1. APOLOGIES FOR ABSENCE 2.
-DECLARATIONS OF INTEREST In terms of Section 5 of the Code of Conduct Members of the Committee are asked to declare any interest(s) in particular items on the agenda and the nature of the interest(s) at this stage.
+1. APOLOGIES FOR ABSENCE

+2. DECLARATIONS OF INTEREST

+In terms of Section 5 of the Code of Conduct Members of the Committee are asked to declare any interest(s) in particular items on the agenda and the nature of the interest(s) at this stage.

 3. MINUTE OF MEETING OF KIRKCALDY AREA COMMITTEE OF 19 DECEMBER 2023.
 4 - 7 4.
-HEALTH AND SOCIAL CARE LOCALITY PLANNING - KIRKCALDY - Report by the Director of Nursing, Health and Social Care Partnership 8 - 19 5.
-AREA ROADS PROGRAMME 2024-25 - Report by the Head of Roads and Transportation Services 20 - 28 6.
-SUPPORTING THE PLAN 4 KIRKCALDY AREA: UPDATE ON PREVIOUS ALLOCATIONS AND NEW APPLICATIONS - Report by the Head of Communities and Neighbourhoods 29 - 36 7.
-PLAY SPACES CATEGORISATION - KIRKCALDY AREA - Report by the Head of Communities and Neighbourhoods 37 - 43 8.
-LOCAL AREA ECONOMIC PROFILES ANNUAL REPORT - Report by the Head of Business and Employability 44 - 80 9.
-KIRKCALDY AREA COMMITTEE FORWARD WORK PROGRAMME - Report by the Executive Director Finance and Corporate Services 81 - 86
+AREA ROADS PROGRAMME 2024-25 - Report by the Head of Roads and Transportation Services 8 - 16 5.
+SUPPORTING THE PLAN 4 KIRKCALDY AREA: UPDATE ON PREVIOUS ALLOCATIONS AND NEW APPLICATIONS - Report by the Head of Communities and Neighbourhoods Service 17 - 22 6.
+PLAY SPACES CATEGORISATION - KIRKCALDY AREA - Report by the Head of Communities and Neighbourhoods Service 23 - 29 7.
+LOCAL AREA ECONOMIC PROFILES ANNUAL REPORT - Report by the Head of Business and Employability 30 - 66 8.
+HEALTH AND SOCIAL CARE LOCALITY PLANNING - KIRKCALDY - Report by the Director of Nursing, Health and Social Care Partnership 67 - 78 9.
+KIRKCALDY AREA COMMITTEE FORWARD WORK PROGRAMME - Report by the Executive Director Finance and Corporate Services 79 - 82